bartificer/programming-by-stealth/docs/pbs32.md

 In this instalment we’ll continue our twin-track approach of mixing a little JavaScript revision with learning some new HTML.
 In this case, we’ll revise JavaScript’s error handling mechanism (`throw`, `try` & `catch`), and learn how to use the HTML `<select>` tag to create dropdown menus and multiple-selection lists.

-We won’t be updating our date and time prototypes, but we will be using them in example HTML pages, so in this instalment our two tracks come into direct contact with each other for the first time.
+We won’t be updating our date and time prototypes, but we will be using them in example HTML pages.
+So in this instalment our two tracks come into direct contact with each other for the first time.
 We’ll use an HTML page with multiple dropdowns to allow users to select a date, and then render that date in many formats using our `pbs.Date` prototype.
 We’ll also use JavaScript’s error handling features to respond appropriately when a user attempts to render an impossible date like the 31st of February 2010.

 Finally, the challenge set at the end of this instalment will also combine our prototypes with HTML forms, and JavaScript error handling.

 You can download my solution to the challenge set in the previous instalment, and all the code samples for this instalment in a single ZIP file [here](https://www.bartbusschots.ie/s/wp-content/uploads/2017/03/pbs32.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs32.zip).

-# Matching Podcast Episode 480
+## Matching Podcast Episode 480

 Listen Along: Chit Chat Across the Pond Episode 480